 - If the advisee does not accept the expert’s advice, then the matter must rest there as far as the advisor is concerned.
 The expert will proceed no further.

-- The advisor must not report the advisee’s reaction to his/her advice to any other person.
+- The advisor must not report the advisee’s reaction to their advice to any other person.
 It is for the advisees’ managers to judge how effectively subordinates are using advisory resources.

 Experts are not puppeteers.
 They cannot control when leaders take their advice.